-Walking Tour Schools Students on Development, Preservation, Gentrification
+Tribeca Film Festival Review: “Tiny Shoulders: Rethinking Barbie”

 Chyann, a real estate broker from Harlem, said, “It’s a lot.
 I was drawn to the ‘Criticism Never Sleeps.’ ” She pointed out what was written on the newspaper the boy was holding (it reads “Banksy is in NY”) and asked, “Is this a Banksy?,” referring to the famous, and famously anonymous, graffiti street artist.
 When she walked around to see the second panel, Chyann laughed.
 “I love it.
 ‘This big concrete ATM’ — that’s exactly what it [the city] is.”
 (In its current form, the visual and written content appears to be the work of more than one voice, with others having added to the original art.)

 Three weeks ago, Pankaj Patel, the owner of the newsstand, was approached by a man who said a famous street artist, who has done work in several places including New York and Mexico, wanted to paint his stand.
-Mr. Patel agreed.
+Patel agreed.
 Several days passed.
 Then, coming to work early the next Saturday morning, he found the work had appeared overnight.
 “People have been very positive,” he said of the reactions from curious customers and passersby.
 “They are very happy.”
 Patel never met the artist, and doesn’t know his name.